ravi0dubey/Gemstone_Price_Prediction/README.md

 ```

 ## Step2 : Run Training Pipeline
-To train the model following below steps
+To train the model follow below steps
 ```
 1. mlflow server --host 127.0.0.1 --port 7070(It needs to be executed in one terminal and it should keep on running)
 2. python .\source\pipeline\training_pipeline.py (run it in separate terminal)